connexcs/docs/docs/webphone.md

 ### Script-Forge Response

 Below is the Actions Namespace that describes how actions should run.
-It can be used to initiate an action or respond to one.
+YOu can use it to start an action or respond to one.
 This object follows the same rules whether returned by a button or a form.

 !!! note
-    The following is a sample of the response to be expected from the button and form ScriptForge API endpoints POST /api/softphone/button/button_id and POST /api/softphone/form/form_id   - replace the button_id and form_id with the appropriate id  properties.
+    The following is a sample of the response you can expect from the button and form ScriptForge API endpoints POST /api/softphone/button/button_id and POST /api/softphone/form/form_id   - replace the button_id and form_id with the appropriate id  properties.

 #### ScriptForge API Response - Actions Namespace